Master’s in Healthcare Administration Programs in Alaska

 Healthcare has been one of the most notable issues in politics recently, as the expansion of healthcare coverage has led to many more people gaining access to services.
 This expansion can create the need for a number of new positions for both healthcare providers and administrators.
 As the population continues to age, patients are in need of more services and healthcare administrators perform a vital role by making sure that healthcare organizations are performing efficiently and effectively.

-According to the Bureau of Labor Statistics the median annual salary for a healthcare administrator in Alaska was $111,960 in 2013.
+The median annual salary for a healthcare administrator in Alaska is $108,740.
 An advanced degree in Health Services Administration may provide you with an opportunity for obtaining a position as a healthcare administrator.
 Take some time to check out both the ground based and online master’s in healthcare administration programs in Alaska that are listed on this page.
 You can request information from all of the schools you see, and we recommend that you do, in order to make a well informed decision about your future.

 Curriculum of MHA Programs in Alaska